 It’s unlikely that this was how Nathaniel Hawthorne wanted us to view his story, but he never really gives us a glimpse of what Hester and Dimmesdale’s relationship was like like before Hester was imprisoned.
 The details would certainly have been too tawdry for publication in 1850.
 As a result the circumstances of their relationship are left to our imagination, making room for new interpretations.

-This single artistic choice—though necessitated by the societal climate of its time—grants the novel a timelessness.
+This single artistic choice—though necessitated by the societal climate of its time—makes the novel timeless.
 Each new generation of readers approaches the book with a different set of assumptions about the nature of love, and The Scarlet Letter makes room for conversations about the issue that plagues our nation to this day.

-It is especially difficult to find characters whose masculinity lays the foundation for human flourishing.
+It is especially difficult to find characters whose masculinity builds the foundation for human flourishing.
 Who should the young men in my classroom look to?
-Certainly not hollywood.
+Certainly not the Hollywood elite.
 Not Arthur Dimmesdale.
 Not even the President of the United States of America.

 It is difficult to imagine a society free of sexual assault and abuse, but I hope that the #MeToo movement helps to usher in an age of awareness and support.
 Any illusions that we held about our heroes have been shattered, and they must stay that way.
-Just as Nathaniel Hawthorne critiqued the hypocrisy within the puritan community, we must be willing to take a hard look at who we are today if we are going to write a better story tomorrow.
+Nathaniel Hawthorne’s masterwork critiques the hypocrisy of his puritan ancestors.
+Likewise, our response to this cultural moment will be examined by our great-great-great grandchildren.
+We must be willing to take a hard look at who we are today if we are going to write a better story tomorrow.
 Let’s make it one that we can be proud of.

 As long as we still have need for these discussions, The Scarlet Letter will hold and important place in my curriculum.